Friends of Ngong Road

 The Sponsor/Student Portal Experience

-While still a new tool for many to yet explore, the possibilities of how the Sponsor/Student Portal may be used still seem limitless.
-And especially in this time of Covid-19 imposed realities — where distance learning, social isolation, and many of us are learning to embrace technology to connect (who hasn’t joined a Zoom call?) — we thought it was a good idea to have a conversation with a sponsor and student who have pioneered its use.
+And especially in this time of Covid-19 imposed realities — where distance learning, social isolation, and many of us are learning to embrace technology to connect (who hasn’t joined a Zoom call?).
+We believed initiating a dialogue with pioneering sponsors and students was a sound approach to explore their innovative usage.

 Our conversation (available in its entirety here on Illumini Podcast) resulted in a wonderful conversation, starting with how they first met in 2008 and continuing with how they have shared letters through the mail over the years.
-Today, both Perceptual and Jeri are coping with the pandemic.
-A wonderful insight was revealed, learning that they both generally shared the same attitude about living amidst the new realities of living with Covid-19, regardless of how different their living conditions.
+Today, both Perpetual and Jeri are coping with the pandemic.

 March 23, 2018 By Lacey Kraft Leave a Comment